Every home recording studio needs a pair of good studio headphones. You need them for listening, recording, mixing, and mastering.

-AKG K701 is another amazing headphone for mixing.
+AKG K701 is another best headphone for mixing.
 It’s also an open-back style headphone with 3D foam pads and a self-adjusting headband.
 Very comfortable to wear and produces very high-quality sound.
 Has around-the-ear style earbuds which are very comfortable.

-K701 offers 45mm drivers, passive noise isolating, and impedance 62 ohms.
+K701 offers 45mm drivers, passive noise isolating, and impedance of 62 ohms.
 Its frequency response covers from 10Hz to 39kHz which makes it a great mixing headphone.
 Very stylish and good-sounding headphones for home studios.